 |School mission and unique qualities (as provided by the school):|

 Taylor University is a vibrant community of scholarship and Christian faith characterized by "relentless discovery, intentional community and global engagement."
-As U.S. News & World Report's number one regional college in the Midwest for the last five years, Taylor is recognized for its exceptional academics and high graduation rates.
+As U.S. News & World Report's number one regional college in the Midwest for the last six years, Taylor is recognized for its exceptional academics and high graduation rates.
 Taylor has outstanding programs in computer science and engineering, biology and pre-med, business, and media communication.
 Students take advantage of cutting edge scientific research, state of the art technology, and successful competition teams in programming, math, business and ethics.
 Taylor's commitment to the arts is reflected in its excellent music groups, theatre performances, and art exhibits.
 Students examine a broad range of ideas through an interdisciplinary curriculum and the lens of a Christian worldview.
 Taylor's academic programs lead to top notch internships, excellent job placement and entrance to nationally ranked graduate schools.
 As part of its goal of global engagement, Taylor hosts several international centres, prepares its graduates to play important roles on the global stage and is nationally ranked for its student participation in study abroad programs.
-In January 2012 alone, students traveled to more than 20 countries, in study and Lighthouse missions programs.
+In January 2013 alone, students traveled to at least 19 countries, in study and Lighthouse missions programs.
 Taylor gives more than lip service to "whole person" education, with its benchmark-setting student development programs, collegiate and intramural athletics, integration of faith and popular culture events and leadership development initiatives.
 Taylor students are passionate about serving God and others, and Taylor's intentional Christian community fosters deep relationships and an atmosphere for spiritual growth.
 Ministry outreach, Bible studies and accountability groups are important parts of community life at Taylor.
 Taylor produces exceptional graduates marked by a passion to minister the redemptive love of Jesus Christ to a world in need.
 Alumni transformed by their Taylor experience give back to their alma mater with enthusiasm, giving at unusually high rates, investing in current Taylor students, and expressing extremely high satisfaction with their Taylor education.
-Taylor is also committed to growth, with the addition of a new Aquatics Wing and 100-bed student apartment complex completed in 2011.
-As the 137,000 sq ft Greg and Mary Fran Euler Science Learning Center is completed summer 2012, we anticipate construction on a 22,000 sq ft student center complex beginning soon.
+Taylor is also committed to growth, with the construction of a 100-bed student apartment complex and with another to follow.
+The 137,000 sq ft Euler Science Complex was completed in 2012, and construction is proceeding on Breuninger Hall, a new 150-bed residence hall, expected to be completed by fall 2013.
+Construction is anticipated on a 22,000 sq ft student center, beginning soon.

 |School type||private, coed college|